Kos Travel Guide

 According to the Ottoman General Census of 1881/82–1893, the kaza of İstanköy had a total population of 12,965, consisting of 10,459 Greeks, 2,439 Muslims and 67 Jews.
 The island was occupied by the Kingdom of Italy on 20 May 1912.

 Kos was transferred to the Kingdom of Italy in 1912 after the Italo-Turkish War.
 The Italians developed the infrastructures of the island, after the ruinous earthquake of 23 April 1933, which destroyed a great part of the old city and damaged many new buildings.
-Architect Rodolfo Petracco drew up the new city plan, transforming the old quarters into an archaeological park, and dividing the new city into a residential, an administrative, and a commercial area., In World War II, the island, as Italian possession, was part of the Axis.
+Architect Rodolfo Petracco drew up the new city plan, transforming the old quarters into an archaeological park, and dividing the new city into a residential, an administrative, and a commercial area.
+In World War II, the island, as Italian possession, was part of the Axis.
 It was controlled by Italian troops until the Italian surrender in 1943.
-On that occasion, 100 Italian officers who had refused to join the Germans were executed in what became known as the Massacre of Kos.
 British and German forces then clashed for control of the island in the Battle of Kos as part of the Dodecanese Campaign, in which the Germans were victorious.
+Following the battle, 100 Italian officers who had refused to join the Germans were executed in what became known as the Massacre of Kos.
 German troops occupied the island until 1945, when it became a protectorate of the United Kingdom, which ceded it to Greece in 1947 following the Paris peace treaty.

 The island is part of a chain of mountains from which it became separated after earthquakes and subsidence that occurred in ancient times.
 The remnants of these mountains include the islands of Kalymnos and Kappari which are separated by an underwater chasm approximately 70 metres deep, as well as the volcano of Nisyros and the surrounding islands.